Generalized integral points on abelian varieties and the Geometric Lang-Vojta conjecture: Introduction

 \end{conjecture}

-The bound \eqref{e:lang-voijta-linear} is well-known when $X$ is a curve.
-Moreover, when $X$ is an elliptic curve, the bound is in fact effective (cf. \cite[Corollary 8.5]{hindry-silverman-88}).
-Besides that, several results are known when $\bar{X}= \Proj^2$ in all arithmetic, analytic and algebraic settings (cf. for example, \cite{cor-zan-lang-voj-function-field-p2}, \cite{cor-zan-lang-voj-p2-2013}, \cite{turchet-p2} and the references therein).
-When $X$ is the complement of an effective ample divisor in an abelian variety $\bar{X}$, the exceptional set $Z$ is taken to be empty in Conjecture \ref{conjecture-lang-vojta-geometric} (by an immediate induction using \cite[Lemma 4.2.1]{vojta-book}).
-It is also known, always for $S$ finite, that Conjecture \ref{conjecture-lang-vojta-geometric} holds when $X$ is the complement of an effective ample divisor in an abelian variety $A/ k(\bar{C})$ such that the trace $\Tr_{ k(\bar{C} )/ k}(A)$ (cf. \cite{chow-image-trace-1}, \cite{chow-image-trace-2}) of $A$ is zero (cf. \cite{buium-94}) or when $A$ is defined over $k= \C$ (cf. \cite{noguchi-winkelmann-04}).
-Even in these cases, it is particularly difficult to obtain a purely algebraic proof for Conjecture \ref{conjecture-lang-vojta-geometric}.
-The proof in \cite{buium-94} uses the Kolchin differential theory while the proof of \cite{noguchi-winkelmann-04} is based on the tool of jet-differentials.
-No similar results were known in the literature for a general abelian variety.
+In the strong form of the Geometric Lang-Vojta conjecture, note that $m$ should be independent of the curve $\bar{C}$.
+The bound \eqref{e:lang-voijta-linear} is known when $X$ is a curve and $m$ is effective when $X$ is an elliptic curve (cf. \cite[Corollary 8.5]{hindry-silverman-88}).
+Several results are also known when $\bar{X}= \Proj^2$ in all arithmetic, analytic and algebraic settings (e.g. \cite{cor-zan-lang-voj-function-field-p2}, \cite{cor-zan-lang-voj-p2-2013}, \cite{turchet-p2}).
+When $X$ is the complement of an effective ample divisor in an abelian variety $\bar{X}$, the exceptional set $Z$ can be taken to be empty (by an immediate induction using \cite[Lemma 4.2.1]{vojta-book}) and Conjecture \ref{conjecture-lang-vojta-geometric} holds when the trace $\Tr_{ k(\bar{C} )/ k}(\bar{X})$ (cf. \cite{chow-image-trace-1}, \cite{chow-image-trace-2}) of $\bar{X}$ is zero (cf. \cite{buium-94}) or when $\bar{X}$ is defined over $k= \C$ (cf. \cite{noguchi-winkelmann-04}).
+Even in these cases, it is particularly difficult to obtain a purely algebraic proof: the proof in \cite{buium-94} uses the Kolchin differential theory while \cite{noguchi-winkelmann-04} is based on the tool of jet-differentials.
+No similar results were known for a general abelian variety.